JanusHCP/policies/data_retention_policy.md

 ## Data Retention Policy

-* Current BloomAPI Customers have data stored by BloomAPI as a part of the BloomAPI Service.
+* Current Janus Health Partners Customers have data stored by Janus Health Partners as a part of the Janus Health Partners Service.
 * Once a Customer ceases to be a Customer, as defined below, the following steps are
 	1. Customer is sent a notice via email of change of standing, and given the option to reinstate account.
-	2. If no response to notice in #1 above within 7 days, or if Customer responds they do not want to reinstate account, Customer is sent directions for how to download their data from BloomAPI.
+	2. If no response to notice in #1 above within 7 days, or if Customer responds they do not want to reinstate account, Customer is sent directions for how to download their data from Janus Health Partners.
-	3. If Customer downloads data or does not respond to notices from BloomAPI within 30 days, BloomAPI may remove data from BloomAPI systems and Customer is sent notice of removal of data.
+	3. If Customer downloads data or does not respond to notices from Janus Health Partners within 30 days, Janus Health Partners may remove data from Janus Health Partners systems and Customer is sent notice of removal of data.